Hirschsprung Disease in Children

 An ostomy may be short-term, or temporary.
 Or it may be permanent.
 It depends on how much of the intestine must be removed.
 If it is short-term, the surgeon will connect the healed intestine to the anus and sew the stoma closed.

-What are the complications of Hirschsprung disease?
+What are the complications of Hirschsprung disease in a child?

 In Hirschsprung disease a part of the large intestine lacks normal nerve cells.
 This means that digested food and stool can’t move forward through that part of the digestive tract.
 The large intestine becomes blocked with stool.
 Your baby will be constipated, or unable to have normal bowel movements.